Evan Moore

-Evan James Moore (born January 3, 1985) is a former American football tight end in the National Football League (NFL) and current TV football analyst.
-He was signed by the Green Bay Packers as an undrafted free agent in 2008 out of Stanford University.
-He played college football and college basketball at Stanford.
-He is currently a college football analyst at Pac-12 Network and FOX Sports.
+Evan James Moore (born January 3, 1985) is an American football analyst and former player.
+He played professionally as a tight end in the National Football League (NFL).

+Moore played college football and college basketball for the Stanford.
+He was signed by the Green Bay Packers as an undrafted free agent in 2008.
+He became a college football analyst at Pac-12 Network and FOX Sports.

-Early years
+Early life

 Moore attended Brea Olinda High School in Orange County, California and was an All-American in both football and basketball.
 He led his basketball team with 24.5 points per game and his football team with 13 touchdowns his senior year.
 He was named the "Orange County Athlete of the Year" for his performance in the athletic arena.
 Other notable recipients of this award include Tony Gonzalez (Atlanta Falcons) and DeShaun Foster (Carolina Panthers).
 His high school career propelled him into a position to play both football and basketball on a full scholarship at Stanford University.
 He chose Stanford over USC and UCLA.